morganderek/recursivechat/README.md

 `pip install -r requirements.txt`

 ## Configuration
-This API key is required to authenticate requests sent to OpenAI's API.
+An API key is required to authenticate requests sent to OpenAI's API.

 Before running the application, you must set the OPENAI_API_KEY environment variable.
 See (https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety)